 Tooth extractions are necessary when the tooth has become badly damaged or overcrowded.
 Dr. Elise Brace provides tooth extractions and wisdom teeth removal to patients in her Cary, North Carolina, dental office.
-She is trained in viewing the teeth, gums, bone, and ligaments and understanding where to surgically remove the teeth.
+She is trained in viewing the teeth, gums, bones, and ligaments and understanding where to surgically remove the teeth.
 If you need a tooth extraction in Cary, NC, Dr. Brace can provide you with a simple extraction or a surgical extraction.
 We also provide general dentistry treatments to patients in Cary, North Carolina.

 - Tooth decay

 - Creating space for teeth

 - Improved tooth alignment

 Wisdom teeth, or third molars, are the final set of molars that erupt in a patient’s mouth.
 They usually emerge during the teen years or early 20s.
 Most people develop four wisdom teeth, one in each corner of the mouth.
 However, some people may have fewer.
 Studies have shown that everyone has at least one-third molar.